Keir Starmer's Success and Achievements in Timeline

 2014: Appointed Knight Commander of the Order of the Bath

-July 2022: Cleared in 'Beergate' Investigation
+July 2022: Cleared in "Beergate" Investigation

 In July 2022, Durham Police cleared Keir Starmer in the "beergate" investigation, stating that he had "no case to answer".

-February 2023: Antisemitism Reforms Result in End of EHRC Monitoring
+February 2023: End of EHRC Monitoring

 In February 2023, Keir Starmer's antisemitism reforms resulted in the Labour Party no longer being monitored by the EHRC.